top of page

 Icing:

-3. Place the oil, mashed bananas, caster sugar and drained crushed pineapple into the bowl of a stand mixer and beat until fully combined.
+2. Place the oil, banana, caster sugar, crushed pineapple and eggs into the bowl of a stand mixer and beat until fully combined.

-4. Then add the coconut, eggs, flour, baking powder and cinnamon and mix until there are no traces of flour.
+3. Then add the coconut, flour, baking powder and cinnamon and mix until there are no traces of flour.

 You can just spread the icing on top of the cake with a knife and then sprinkle with coconut if you don't have any icing equipment.